stefcenti2022/Pewlett-Hackard-Analysis/README.md

 # Analysis Report Prepared for Pewlett Hackard
 It has come to the attention of Pewlett Hackard executives that many baby boomers are retiring at a rapid rate.
-Bobby has been tasked to find out who many employees will be eligible for retirement in the next few years and which employees will be eligible to act as mentors to help prepare younger employees in their respective department for career advancement.
+Bobby has been tasked to find out how many employees will be eligible for retirement in the next few years and which employees will be eligible to act as mentors to help prepare younger employees in their respective department for career advancement.

 ## Overview
 This analysis has 2 main objectives: